Network Devices

 cnspec shell nd-ssh USER_NAME@DEVICE_IP --ask-pass

-Below are some example checks you can run from the shell.
+Below are some example queries and checks you can run from the shell.

-Check the device hostname (IOS XE)
+Retrieve the device hostname and version:

 cnspec> cisco.iosxe.hostname